 3 Diabetes Prevention Tips

-You have just been told by your doctor that you’re at an increased risk for developing type 2 diabetes—he or she may have even told you that you have pre-diabetes.
+Your doctor just let you know that you’re at an increased risk for developing type 2 diabetes—he or she may have even told you that you have pre-diabetes.
 What can you do to manage pre-diabetes and prevent full-blown type 2 diabetes?
 Is it even possible to prevent type 2 diabetes?

-Yes, it is.
-With a few lifestyle changes and taking charge of your health, you can stop pre-diabetes from becoming type 2 diabetes.
-You can think of this pre-diabetes diagnosis as a warning sign: this is an opportunity to take better care of yourself.
+The good news: By taking charge of your health by committing to lifestyle changes, you can prevent type 2 diabetes.
+Think of a pre-diabetes diagnosis as a warning sign: This is an opportunity to take better care of yourself.
 Commit today to making changes that are going to have a positive impact on your health.

-The best ways to lose weight are to watch what you eat and to exercise more or start being more active—and those 2 things can also help you prevent diabetes, conveniently enough.
+The best ways to lose weight are to reduce portions and to exercise more or start being more active—and those 2 things can also help you prevent diabetes, conveniently enough.